 For more information on financial help with the legal costs of family mediation, see Help with legal costs.

-You can find a useful guide about how family mediation can help you on the AdviceNow website at www.advicenow.org.uk.
+You can find a mediator on the Family Mediation Council's website at www.familymediationcouncil.org.uk.

 Court-based dispute resolution

 If you ask a court to make decisions about arrangements for your children at the end of your marriage, they will usually ask a Children and Family Reporter to get involved.